 As per the world health organization (W.H.O) use of colored water even approved hygienically, is not acceptable and colored water is generally not prefered by consumers.
 Color in water is due to aromatic compounds produced from decay of natural herbal substances (Malakootian and Fatehizadeh, 2010).
 Existence of Color is the major reason for the undesirable taste, odor and disinfections.
 The quality of water is decided according to color of water and its appearance.
 Colored water is not preferred by the people.
 If the people have given the choice, they will select the clean water without any color.
-Apart from consumer's, different industries like paper industry, beverage productions, dairy, textile industry, plastic production, and cloth washing demands colorless water as the colored water is not preferable in those industries, this is the reason the color in water is considered to have an adverse effect (Mohammadian Fazli et al., 2010; Manoj Wagh, 2015; Manoj Wagh, 1159).
+Apart from consumer's, different industries like paper industry, beverage productions, dairy, textile industry, plastic production, and cloth washing demands colorless water as the colored water is not preferable in those industries, this is the reason the color in water is considered to have an adverse effect (Mohammadian et al., 2010; Manoj Wagh, 2015 and Manoj Wagh).
+Chemical particles present in the water affects the color of water which cannot be separated by the simple process of filtration is called the true color.

-\Corresponding author: Manoj.
-P. Wagh,
+Corresponding author: Manoj.
+P. Wagh

-Assistant Professor in Civil Engineering Department, P. D. V. Vikhe Patil College of Engineering Ahmednagar, Savitribai Phule Pune University, Pune, Maharashtra, India.
+Department of Civil Engineering, P. D. V. Vikhe Patil College of Engineering Ahmednagar Savitribai Phule Pune University, Pune, Maharashtra, India